A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Convergence Rate Analysis

-Thus, whenever $h_t \leq \frac{\alpha\delta^2}{18\beta^2}$, we indeed have that $\Vert{\nabla_t -\nabla{}f(\X^*)}\Vert_F \leq \frac{\delta}{3}$.
+Thus, whenever $h_t \leq \frac{\delta^2}{9\beta}$, we indeed have that $\Vert{\nabla_t -\nabla{}f(\X^*)}\Vert_F \leq \frac{\delta}{3}$.
 Combining this with Eq. \eqref{eq:thm:main:0} and the fact that in case a drop step is not taken we have that $f(\X_{t+1}) \leq f(\X_{t+1}^{\textrm{FW}})$, we obtain Result \eqref{eq:mainthm:res:2}.\\

 We now move on to prove the main result of the theorem --- Result \eqref{eq:mainthm:res:3}.
 Recall in this case we assume $n > r^* \geq 2$.
 Let us fix some iteration $t$ of Algorithm \ref{alg:AFW} and denote $\X^*=\arg\min_{\Y\in\mX^*}\Vert{\Y-\X_t}\Vert_F$.
-It holds that,
+Using Weyl's inequality for the eigenvalues, we have that

-where (a) is due the the smoothness of $f$, and $(b)$ is due to the quadratic growth assumption.
+where the last inequality is due to the smoothness and convexity of $f$ (see Lemma \ref{lem:gradDist} in the appendix).

-Thus, if $h_t \leq \epsilon_1 := \frac{\alpha{}\delta^2}{32\beta^2}$, we have that
+Thus, if $h_t \leq \epsilon_1 := \frac{\delta^2}{16\beta}$, we have that